 Pens, paper, cords, phones, mugs, plates.
 These are just some of the many items you can find on a cluttered desk space.
-One of the first things you should do when creating a distraction free environment is to remove all clutter from your desk.
-The lesser the items, the lesser the mental clutter and distractions.
+One of the first things you should do when creating a distraction-free environment is to remove all clutter from your desk.
+The lesser the items, the lower the mental clutter and distractions.

 7. Only have one window on your computer open at a time